syedtoheedgillani/ProLMS/README.md

 **Usage:**

 Integrating the ProLMS plugin into your Moodle instance is a straightforward process.
-Consult the provided documentation for installation and configuration instructions.
+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 Once set up, administrators can define subscription packages, manage user subscriptions, and monitor site access.